CCAP Malawi pastor angers Chewa people

 “…tizichita ngati atate wanthu wakumwamba, amagwetsera mvula pa anthu oipa, midzi yanyawu pano ikulandira mvula, kudambwe kumene amavalira akang’wing’wi kumeneko mvula ikugwa mpaka zilembwe zanyowa kumeneko… (We should emulate God who provides rain even to evil people.
 Rain falls everywhere, including in places where Gulewamkulu members meet),” Gama said.

-A video clip of the sermon has gone viral on social media and the Chewa Heritage Foundation (Chefo) has since expressed disappointment over their pastor’s remarks.
+A video clip of the sermon has gone viral on social media and the Chewa Heritage Foundation (Chefo) has since expressed disappointment over the pastor’s remarks.

 Chefo vice-chairperson Sefren Khamula said religion and culture have co-existed for a long but the pastor is trying to sow seeds of conflict.